AnSzrama/portfolio/README.md

 # Portfolio
 My Tester's Portfolio
 # About Me
 My name is Anna Szrama.
-I'm master of science in Commodity science.
+I'm master of engineering in Commodity science.
 I have previous experience in IT as:
 * IT support,
 * owner of my own e-commenrce platform (SaaS model),
 * also I've been working in a softawre house.